appleyuchi/Decision_Tree_Prune/README.md

 ③The "C4.5-Release decision tree model" produced by quinlan's implemention in the above link is C-type model,Not python-type model,So we need to do transformation before running pruning algorithm.
 For further details about transformation,continue reading the following contents please.
+④when your datasets is very very small ,you'll get very small model,then,you will NOT get a "Simplified Tree"(pruned model)from quinlan's implemention.
+This means "pruned model"="unpruned model"

 ----------------REP---Operation method(start)---------------------------------